2025 Invasive Aquatic Plant Management Grant Program

 Review process

-Grants received within the application period will be reviewed for completeness.
+All grants received within the application period will be considered for funding.
 The grant program will likely run out of funds before all applications that were received during the application period are funded.

 Award process